-Modern EDA tool vendors in conjunction with process foundries enforce EMrelated design rules that must be met as part of the IC sign-off process.
-Such tools validate that interconnects and vias meet the EM design rules and identify all EMrelated violations that require design fixes.
-EM analysis tools are even able to simulate switching activity patterns that are extracted from functional simulations representing real applications and take it into account in the EM analysis process.
-When the worst-case switching patterns cannot be determined, designers often use a statistical analysis by the EDA EM sign-off tool.
-In this case the design is analyzed under a given switch probability numbers - This may of course lead to an over-design process.
-The EM sign-off process is a very painful activity that involves many fix iterations and trials.
-Some of the trials involve usage of wider metals and via and in several cases, it may even end up in limiting clock frequency, the switching activity rate and the computational workload.
-All these limitations may result in degraded IC performance.
+Modern electronic-design-automation tool vendors, in conjunction with process foundries, enforce EM-related design rules that must be met as part of the IC sign-off process.
+Such tools verify that interconnects and vias meet the EM design rules and identify all EM-related violations that require design fixes.
+EM analysis tools are even able to simulate switching activity patterns extracted from functional simulations representing real applications and take these patterns into account in the EM analysis process.
+When the worst-case switching patterns cannot be determined, designers often use a statistical analysis provided by the electronic-design-automation EM sign-off tool.
+In this case, the design is analyzed under a given set of switching probabilities, which may lead to an over-design process.
+The EM sign-off process is tedious and involves many fix iterations and trials.
+Some of the trials involve the use of wider metals and vias and, in several cases, may even limit the clock frequency, the switching rate, and the computational workload.
+The combination of all these limitations may result in degraded IC performance.

-Additional study by Dasgupta et al. introduced in [13] a methodology for synthesizing the design and scheduling data transfers of the control data flow graph onto the hardware buses in EMaware manner.
-Their algorithm requires determining the activity in advanced and as a result it becomes tightly coupled to a specific computational use-case.
+A study by Dasgupta et al. [13] introduced a methodology for synthesizing the design and scheduling data transfer from the control data flow graph to the hardware buses in an EM-aware manner.
+Their algorithm requires that the activity be determined in advance, so it becomes tightly coupled to each specific computational use that it targets.

-A broad survey of additional physicaldesign-based techniques to mitigate EM impact can be found in [18].
+A broad survey of additional physical-design-based techniques to mitigate EM impact is available in Ref.
+[18].

-2.2.1 Architecture-based Prior Works
+2.2.2 Prior work based on architecture

-Only limited number of prior works that suggested architecture-based solution to EM problem.
-Srinivasan et al. in [10] suggested structural duplications (SD) and graceful performance degradation (GPD) techniques to handle EM effect.
-SD uses spare design structures which are added to the IC and are turned on when the original structures fail.
-GPD however, shutdowns failing structures but keeps the IC functional while degrading its performance.
-This approach seems to have a major hardware area overhead related to the dedicated mechanisms to detect EM degradation through the IC normal operation and the need for special circuits to switch on the redundant logic.
-In addition, it introduced extra power and performance overhead due the redundant hardware being added.
+Only a limited number of prior works have suggested architecture-based solutions to the EM problem.
+Srinivasan et al. [10] suggested structural duplication and graceful performance degradation techniques to handle the EM effect.
+Structural duplication adds spare design structures to the IC and turns them on when the original structures fail.
+Graceful performance degradation, however, shuts down failing structures but keeps the IC functional while degrading its performance.
+This approach seems to incur a major hardware overhead related to the dedicated mechanisms to detect EM degradation through normal IC operation and the need for special circuits to switch on the redundant logic.
+In addition, it introduces extra power and performance overhead due to the addition of redundant hardware.

-Abella et al. suggested in [14] a novel architectural approach for “refueling” bi-directional busses by monitoring the currentflow direction every time data was transferred on the bus and suggested a mechanism that will trigger a current compensation whenever there is an imbalance in the amount of current flowing in both directions.
-Such a scheme could indeed relief EM stress in older technologies, however it has limited impact on advanced process node technologies since the healing effect of RMS current is less effective and its negative impact on wires and vias conductivity and reliability is more significant.
-In addition, modern VLSI design circuits do not commonly use bidirectional buses due to their design complexity.
-The refueling mechanism also disrupts the bus operation and may introduce a dynamic power overhead due to the reversal current.
+Abella et al. suggested [14] a novel architectural approach for “refueling” bi-directional busses by monitoring the current-flow direction each time data are transferred on the bus and suggested a mechanism that triggers current compensation whenever an imbalance occurs between the current flowing in each direction.
+Such a scheme could indeed relieve EM stress in older technologies; however, it has limited impact on advanced process node technologies because the healing effect of RMS current is less effective, and its negative impact on wire and via conductivity and reliability is more significant.
+In addition, given their design complexity, modern VLSI circuits do not commonly use bidirectional buses.
+The refueling mechanism also disrupts bus operation and may introduce a dynamic power overhead due to the reversal current.

-Srinivasan et al. in Suggested in [8] and [9] a dynamic reliability management (DRM) approach where the processor dynamically maintain its lifetime reliability target by responding to changing application behavior.
-As a result, it allows a processor with lower reliability to operate while compromising performance or operating conditions.
+Srinivasan et al. [8,9] suggested a dynamic reliability management approach where the processor dynamically maintains its lifetime reliability target by responding to the changing behavior of the application.
+This approach allows a processor with lower reliability to operate while compromising performance or operating conditions.

-As indicated by this section, applying physical design-based solutions only is not sufficient due to the growing challenges involved by EM.
-The rest of this paper describes our comprehensive architectural solution for EM handling.
+Thus, applying only physical design-based solutions does not suffice because of the growing challenges involved by EM.
+The remainder of this paper describes our comprehensive architectural solution for handling EM.

-EM Stress Distribution in Modern Microprocessors
+Distribution of Electromigration Stress in Modern Microprocessors